 - Harvard alumni records for his son Thomas list his middle name as “Thorlean”. [↩]

-- Sumner County Marriage Book C, p43.
-He was styled “Mack T. Morris.”
+- Sumner County Marriage Book C, page 43.
+He was styled in this record as “Mack T. Morris.”
 Both Flora and Jennie were enumerated as daughters in the 1880 household of William Sherburne in Sumner County, Kansas. [↩]

 - Online database.
 He was listed as a clerk for George E. Munday, who owned the New York hardware store, and was residing at the corner of Broadway and Warner. [↩]

 - Perry Daily Times issues of 6 February1894, page 3, and 28 March 1894, page 3. [↩]

 - The Chandler News issue of 24 February 1899. [↩]

 - The Chandler News issue of 20 June 1901. [↩]

 - 1900 census, Guthrie, Logan County, Oklahoma, p92A: McDonald T. Morris (38) Jan 1862 OH OH OH, Flora M. wife (35) Oct 1865 IN ENG NY, Don R. son (12) Jan 1885 KS OH IN, Kena R. son (9) Nov 1890 OK OH IN, Tom S. son (7) Dec 1892 OK OH IN.
 Couple had been married 15 years, 4 children, 3 living. [↩]